EAimTY/prefix_tree_map/README.md

 - **Wildcard Capture Support** - Capture wildcard characters in a map while matching.
 - **Generalization** - Supports any type of key and value, as long as key parts are implemented the `Ord` and `Clone` trait.
 - **Capture Map Customization** - Customize the way key parts captured by wildcard stored.
-- **No recursion in find operations** - Rather than store the whole context of every node searching, this trie map only store those tiny wildcard node pointers for backtracking on heap.
+- **No recursion in find operations** - Rather than store the whole context of every node searching, this prefix tree map only store those tiny wildcard node pointers for backtracking on heap.

 ### Cons
 - The map itself is immutable, because the map builder is using Binary Heap to sort the nodes when they are inserted.
 We can't get a item from a Binary Heap without iterating the whole Binary Heap.
 Once the `build()` is called, Binary Heaps are converted into sorted `Vec`s.
 We can't push any item to the `Vec` without a whole sort operation.